Robin Ficker: Politics

 In 2016, Ficker was again a candidate in a Republican primary, but this time for the 6th congressional district.
 He finished fourth in an eight-candidate field.

 Ficker won the 2018 Republican nomination for Montgomery County Executive unopposed.
 He was initially turned down for public matching funds.
 His campaign filed a lawsuit and was later notified it qualified for the public funding shortly after the primary.
 Ficker faced Democrat Marc Elrich and Democrat-turned-Independent Nancy Floreen in the general election on November 6, 2018.
 Ficker finished third with 16.5% of the votes, behind Floreen with 19.2% and the winner, Elrich, with 64.3%.

 In April 2020, Ficker was present at a rally in Annapolis that protested Governor Larry Hogan's stay-at-home orders.
 He was photographed holding a sign reading "Robin for Governor", apparently confirming reports that he planned to run in the 2022 Maryland gubernatorial election.
 In July 2022, he lost the Republican primary, placing third behind Kelly M. Schulz and Dan Cox.
 Ficker later endorsed Cox in the general election.

 In March 2023, Ficker declared his candidacy for United States Senate to challenge incumbent U.S. Senator Ben Cardin in the 2024 election, but in May 2023, Cardin announced that he would not seek reelection in 2024.
-Ficker positioned himself as a protest candidate against former Maryland governor Larry Hogan in the Republican primary, aligning himself with former President Donald Trump, but has heavily trailed Hogan in opinion polling.
+Ficker positioned himself as a protest candidate against former Maryland governor Larry Hogan in the Republican primary, aligning himself with former President Donald Trump, but heavily trailed Hogan in opinion polling.
 He was defeated by Hogan in the Republican primary election on May 14, 2024, garnering almost 30% of the vote.

 In July 2025, Ficker declared his candidacy for the U.S. House of Representatives, challenging incumbent April McClain Delaney in the 2026 election.
+He won the Republican nomination with around 43% of the vote against two other candidates and will face Delaney in the general election.